Parameterized and approximation complexity of the detection pair problem in graphs: A -approximation algorithm on trees

 There are two infinite families of trees that show that our algorithm has no better approximation ratio than~$2$.

 The first family consists of trees $T^1_\ell$ ($\ell\geq 1$) that are built from $\ell$ disjoint stars with at least three leaves each, all whose centers are adjacent to an additional single vertex.
-We have $||A(T^1_\ell)||=2\ell$ (it contains one watcher and one listener for every star), while $\DP(T^1_\ell)\leq\ell$ (simply let every center of a star be a watcher, and select no listener).
+We have $||A(T^1_\ell)||=2\ell$ (this solution set contains one watcher and one listener for every star), while $\DP(T^1_\ell)\leq\ell$ (simply let every center of a star be a watcher, and select no listener).
+Hence the approximation ratio of $A$ on $T^1_\ell$ is $2$.

 A second family consists of trees $T^2_\ell$ ($\ell\geq 1$) built from a path $P$ of $\ell+2$ vertices.
 For each of the two end-vertices of $P$, add two leaves that are adjacent to this end-vertex.
 For each degree~$2$-vertex $v$ of $P$, build a star $S_v$ with three leaves and subdivide one of its edges once.
 Moreover, the center of $S_v$ is made adjacent to $v$.
 We have $||A(T^2_\ell)||=2\ell+2$ (each star contains two listeners, and two additional listeners are selected among the four degree~$1$-vertices adjacent to end-vertices of $P$), while $\DP(T^2_\ell)\leq \ell+2$ (put a watcher on each center of a star, and add one neighbour of each endpoint of $P$ as a listener).
 The approximation ratio of $A$ on $T^2_\ell$ is $2-\tfrac{2}{\ell+2}$.